 Thankfully the original plan to blow up the lighthouse didn’t come to fruition.
 It was dismantled and brought back to Plymouth, where it was reassembled on Plymouth Hoe.
 In 1884 the rebuilt tower was renamed as Smeaton’s Tower in honour its creator.
 It has remained open to the public since then.
 The remnants of the lighthouse’s foundations can still be seen at sea, close to the tower which replaced it.
 Interestingly, the design of the replacement lighthouse wasn’t a million miles away from Smeaton’s tower.
 While it was still in operation, a Scottish engineer called Robert Stevenson visited it.
 He tweaked Smeaton’s ideas when designing the Bell Rock lighthouse off the Scottish coast.
 When the time came to build the 4th Eddystone lighthouse, engineer James Douglass used Stevenson’s specifications.
 If the Stevenson name sounds familiar, it’s probably because his grandson Robert Louis Stevenson wrote Treasure Island.
 The Stevensons were something of a lighthouse building dynasty and there have been books and documentaries made about them.

-No, it’s not the song by Hozier but an interesting ex-church in the centre of Dublin.
-St. Mary’s Church was built in the early 18th century to serve the local Anglican community.
-Arthur Guinness (founder of a certain well known brewery) married here.
-Jonathan Swift attended services in the church.
+No, it’s not the song by Hozier but an interesting former church in the centre of Dublin.
+St. Mary’s Church of Ireland was built in the early 18th century to serve the local Anglican community.
+During its lifetime as a working church, it certainly clocked up some history.
+Arthur Guinness (founder of a certain well-known brewery) married here.
+Jonathan Swift (Gulliver’s Travels) attended services in the church.
 John Wesley, founder of the Methodist church preached in it.
-In the run-up to the première of The Messiah, Handel practised on the church organ.
+In the run-up to the première of The Messiah, Handel practised on the church organ in there.
 Other people connected with the church, perhaps less known outside of Ireland were playwright Sean O’Casey, revolutionary Theobald Wolfe Tone and the judge who condemned Robert Emmett to death.

 A brief history of Fore